X3nOph0N/RANSAC/README.md

 # RANSAC

-This is a repository includes realization of RANSAC algorithm.
+This is a repository includes realization of RANSAC algorithm written in python.